 Circuit: Daytona International Speedway

 Situation: During the first practice session for the 1994 Daytona 500, a broken shock mount caused Neil Bonnett to lose control of his Chevrolet on the fourth turn.
 The car swerved onto the track apron and then back up the steep bank, and then crashing head-on into the wall.
-Bonnett died at the scene.
+Bonnett then died at the scene.

 Driver Name: Rodney Orr (USA)